ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_KHR_map_memory2.md

 ## <a href="#_description" class="anchor"></a>Description

-This extension provides extensible versions of the Vulkan memory map and unmap entry points.
-The new entry points are functionally identical to the core entry points, except that their parameters are specified using extensible structures that can be used to pass extension-specific information.
+This extension provides extensible versions of the Vulkan memory map and unmap commands.
+The new commands are functionally identical to the core commands, except that their parameters are specified using extensible structures that can be used to pass extension-specific information.

 ## <a href="#_new_commands" class="anchor"></a>New Commands